kubernetes/kubernetes/docs/authentication.md

 The token file format is implemented in `plugin/pkg/auth/authenticator/token/tokenfile/...` and is a csv file with 3 columns: token, user name, user uid.

+When using token authentication from an http client the apiserver expects an `Authorization` header with a value of `Bearer SOMETOKEN`.

 Basic authentication is enabled by passing the `--basic_auth_file=SOMEFILE` option to apiserver.
 Currently, the basic auth credentials last indefinitely, and the password cannot be changed without restarting apiserver.
 Note that basic